ECCC-ASTD-MRD/librmn/src/fst/README.md

 * RSF files can be concatenated and still be a valid RSF file (ie: `cat file1.rsf >> file2.rsf`)
 * [Parallel write](#parallel-write) by multiple processes into the same file
 * RSF files may be used as containers for other files
+* (With the `fst24` interface) Reentrant API: the same file object may be read and written by several threads of a process

 ## Upcoming features of RSF
 * New compression schemes